patrickchiang/info-343-final/README.md

 -----
 Pitch your ideas here:

-1. Better schedule finder for classes.
-The schedule finder that UW has sucks since it barely gives us different schedules.
-Usually it's like the same schedule but only one class changes.
-Create a website that'll actually show unique schedules.
+1. Interactive scheduler for classes.
+The current schedule finder doesn't show all possible schedules if there are more than 10, and people have to open up multiple pages to find registration codes to change the classes they want to view.
+Create a website that will allow the users to do this on the same page and easily change what classes they want to see.

 2. Pet matcher: For people looking to adopt a dog and to people breeding dogs and want to make sure the owner is sane enough to have a dog and won't just throw it outside.
 Probably focus more on matching personalities.